 The Numbers of Substance Abusers

 Each year, the federal government funds two expansive studies on the use of illicit drugs by the general population.
 Time and again, these studies prove that marijuana does not necessarily lead to the abuse of more dangerous substances.

 The federal studies revealed that in 2009 2.3 million Americans had smoked marijuana.
 That same year, 617,000 people used cocaine and 180,000 people used heroin for the first time.
 This clearly demonstrates that many people smoke medical marijuana without moving on to the “harder stuff.”

 Why do so many marijuana users move on to harder drugs?
 Is there a direct connection between marijuana use and heroin use?

 There is, without doubt, a correlation between marijuana use and the abuse of more dangerous drugs, but scientists have failed to find causality between marijuana use and abuse of other dangerous drugs.
 Yes, there is a connection, but the cause of substance abuse has never been clearly established.
 Substance abusers, introduced to marijuana, are more likely to be friends with other pot smokers.
-And some of those members of the peer group are going to move on, establishing a more likely cause for expansion of substance abuse.
+And some of those members of the peer group are going to move on, establishing a more likely cause for the expansion of substance abuse.

 The answer is still elusive, and the scientific community is still studying the positive uses of medical marijuana.

-However, most members of the medical community have heard the anecdotal evidence of the benefits of medical marijuana, and studies that THC does alleviate certain types of pain, mitigates the negative effects of chemo, and improves appetites of those with eating disorders.
+However, most members of the medical community have heard the anecdotal evidence of the benefits of medical marijuana, and studies that THC does alleviate certain types of pain mitigates the negative effects of chemo and improves appetites of those with eating disorders.